 I. Trading as a Game:

 - The history and logic of trading, market making

 - Trading, clearing, settlement

 - Exchanges as collusive cartels with fixed commission.

-- Dealers market
+- Dealers markets

+- The history of trading in Russia

 - Treynor's model of bid-ask spread

 II.
 High-Frequency Trading: